b4ck5p4c3/tg-antispam-bot/README.md

 - `/moderate`: Add chat to the list of moderated chats
 - `/abandon`: Remove chat from the list of moderated chats
 - `/ban`: Ban user from the chat
+- `/banc`: Restrict reposting of messages from the chat (only first message)
 - `/set_audit_log`: Set chat for [audit logging](#audit-logging)
 - `/unset_audit_log`: Unset chat for audit logging